2023 Solar Incentives Guide for Mount Kisco, NY - Tax Credits & Rebates

 EcoWatch's Mount Kisco, NY Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with the company that installed your system, or any local Mount Kisco solar installer, can help you understand what incentives you qualify for.
+If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Speaking with a representative from the company that installed your system, or any local Mount Kisco solar installer, can help you learn what incentives you might want to apply for.

 Can I use multiple types of renewable energy to power my home?